tiprankstipranks

 The global scope of our business subjects us to risks and costs that may cause our profitability to decline.

 Our global operations expose us to risks in managing the differing cultural, regulatory, geopolitical and economic environments in the countries where our restaurants operate.
-These risks, which can vary substantially by market and may increase in importance as each of our brands enter into new markets and our franchisees expand operations in international markets, are described in many of the risk factors discussed in this report and include the following: - governmental laws, regulations and policies adopted to manage national economic conditions, such as increases in taxes, austerity measures that impact consumer spending, monetary policies that may impact inflation rates and currency fluctuations;- the effects of legal and regulatory changes and the burdens and costs of our compliance with a variety of foreign laws;- changes in the laws and policies that govern foreign investment and trade in the countries in which we operate, including the imposition of import restrictions or controls;- compliance with U.S., Canadian and other anti-corruption and anti-bribery laws, including compliance by our employees, contractors, licensees or agents and those of our strategic partners and joint ventures;- risks and costs associated with political and economic instability, corruption, anti-American or anti-Canadian sentiment, boycotts and social and ethnic unrest in the countries in which we operate;- the risks of operating in developing or emerging markets in which there are significant uncertainties regarding the interpretation, application and enforceability of laws, regulations, contract rights and intellectual property rights;- risks arising from the significant and rapid fluctuations in currency exchange markets and the decisions and positions that we take to hedge such volatility;- the impact of labor costs on our franchisees' margins given changing labor conditions and difficulties experienced by our franchisees in staffing their international operations; and - the effects of increases in the taxes we pay and other changes in applicable tax laws.
-The conflicts between Russia and Ukraine and in the Middle East may continue to adversely impact economic conditions in those regions and elsewhere including through decreased demand for brands associated with the U.S. or Canada and/or increased commodity, labor and energy costs, and/or delays or disruptions in supply chains that may adversely affect us and our franchisees' restaurants.
+These risks, which can vary substantially by market and may increase in importance as each of our brands enter into new markets and our franchisees expand operations in international markets, are described in many of the risk factors discussed in this report and include the following: - governmental laws, regulations and policies adopted to manage national economic conditions, such as increases in taxes, austerity measures that impact consumer spending, monetary policies that may impact inflation rates and currency fluctuations;- the effects of legal and regulatory changes and the burdens and costs of our compliance with a variety of foreign laws;- changes in the laws and policies that govern foreign investment and trade in and among the countries in which we operate, including the imposition of or increase in tariffs, import restrictions or controls or similar trade policies;- compliance with U.S., Canadian and other anti-corruption and anti-bribery laws, including compliance by our employees, contractors, licensees or agents and those of our strategic partners and joint ventures;- risks and costs associated with political and economic instability, corruption, anti-American or anti-Canadian sentiment, boycotts and social and ethnic unrest in the countries in which we operate;- the risks of operating in developing or emerging markets in which there are significant uncertainties regarding the interpretation, application and enforceability of laws, regulations, contract rights and intellectual property rights;- risks arising from the significant and rapid fluctuations in currency exchange markets and the decisions and positions that we take to hedge such volatility;- the impact of labor costs on our franchisees' margins given changing labor conditions and difficulties experienced by our franchisees or us in staffing international operations; and - the effects of increases in the taxes we pay and other changes in applicable tax laws.
+Geopolitical conflicts in the Ukraine and the Middle East have and may continue to adversely impact economic conditions in those regions and elsewhere including through decreased demand for brands associated with the U.S. or Canada and/or increased commodity, labor and energy costs, and/or delays or disruptions in supply chains that may adversely affect us and our franchisees' restaurants.
+Decreased profitability of affected franchisees may also delay restaurant development.
+We recently acquired formerly franchised restaurants in China and we are working to position these businesses for growth.
+As a result, we have greater exposure to the risks described above that relate to owning and operating restaurants in China, including those related to licensing, administrative challenges, economic and political conditions, tariffs, currency regulation and fluctuations, privacy and information security regulation, leasing real estate, adapting to local consumer preferences, and attracting and retaining talent.
+Also, we may not be able to identify experienced local partners to take control of these businesses within the expected time frames.

 International Operations - Risk 2